 5. CentralWorld (ages 2 and up)

 As far as malls go, CentralWorld is the top crowd pleaser.
 The sprawling complex appeals to our parents because of its free indoor playground with a separate padded toddler area, coin op animal rides, stroller service and train.
-The sprawling complex also houses TK Park library and The Rink for ice skating, as well as provides easy shopping, dining and parking options.
+The sprawling complex also houses TK Park library, The Rink for ice skating and Playmondo for engaging indoor play.

 6. Funarium (ages 1 to 12)

-The largest indoor playground in Bangkok, Funarium features a variety of play zones aimed at different age groups.
+The largest indoor playground in Bangkok, with two branches (Sukhumvit 26 and Zpell Future Park), Funarium features a variety of play zones aimed at different age groups.
 There’s a fully padded play area for children up to 4 years old.
 Older children can play in a separate multi-storey jungle gym with slides, swing ropes, a trampoline and a net bridge.
 It also has a basketball/football court surrounded by a bicycle and scooter track (all equipment is provided), an outdoor sandpit, and a large arts and crafts centre.

 7. Kidzoona Molly Fantasy (ages 1 to 12)